bhofmei/jbplugin-methylation/README.md

 ## Future Plans
 - corrected global statistics
 - improved documentation for the different versions
+- Complimentary track style with HTML features, which will be useful for screenshots

 ## Getting bedGraphToBigWig and bedSort
 Mac OSX 64-bit: <http://hgdownload.cse.ucsc.edu/admin/exe/macOSX.x86_64/>